-These are just some of our favourite sites;
+These are just some of our favourite sites:

-Shore diving from East Beach
+Shore diving from East Beach Selsey

 Best time to dive is 3 hours after high water.

-1 mile out
+1 Mile out

-Mixon Hole – A wall that runs East – West, 6M below the surface and extending down to 25M to a shingle sea bed, best area to dive from 6M to 12M, where a variety of marine life can be found.
+Mixon Hole – A wall that runs East–West, 6M below the surface and extending down to 25M to a shingle sea bed, best area to dive from 6M to 12M, where a variety of marine life can be found.

 Strong tide flow in this area so best time to dive is 3.5 to 4 hours after high water (Neaps).

-Briggita (otherwise known as the Teapot) – sunk 1917 and laying in 16M of water, a very popular dive site and easy to find, her bow is upright and stern upside down, plenty of easy wreck penetration and always covered in marine life.
+Briggita (locally known as the Teapot) – sunk 1917 and laying in 16M of water, a very popular dive site and easy to find, her bow is upright and stern upside down, plenty of easy wreck penetration and always covered in marine life.

 Patch Landing Craft – a second world war casualty, lying upside down in 18M of water, broken into 3 sections.